jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 Change directory to `{Frinx ODL main}/bin`

-Type the following command, where the first argument is an index (1,2 or 3 - according to machine 1,2 or 3) and the final three arguments are the IP addresses (example IPs are used below) of the machines in the cluster (note when you run the command on each machine you list the same three IP addresses).
+Type the following command, where the first argument is an index (1,2 or 3 - according to machine 1,2 or 3) and the final three arguments are the IP addresses (example IPs are used below - replace these with IPs of your machines) of the machines in the cluster (note when you run the command on each machine you list the same three IP addresses each time).
 On the first machine you would run:

     ./configure_cluster.sh 1 10.10.199.6 10.10.199.7 10.10.199.8